Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsection{Physics-informed Controls in QCNs}

 Classical networks include different control parameters for optimizing performance.
-Examples include wireless resources such as time, beams, bandwidth, and energy.
-Analogously, the physics of QCNs give rise to many controllable parameters stemming from the application of QEC techniques, and the utilization of quantum memories.
-Meanwhile, some components of QCNs completely depend on the used hardware which restricts their performance by the adopted technology's limitations.
+Examples include wireless resources such as time, bandwidth, and energy.
+Analogously, QCN physics gives rise to many controllable parameters stemming from the application of QEC techniques, and the utilization of quantum memories.
+Meanwhile, some QCN components completely depend on the used hardware which restricts their performance by the technology's limitations.
 The main controllable resources in a QCN are summarized in Figure \ref{fig_controls}.